Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

 News:
 ======
+1. September 2023: Serving as Communications Chair on the Society for Women Engineers(SWE) - Yale board.
+2. May 2023: Our work on mitigating catastrophic forgetting in LSTMs is out on arxiv.
+3. February 2023: Our work on prefetching using Complementary Learning System principles is selected for HOTOS '23.
-1. June 2022: Received ISCA 2022 travel grant and attended ISCA in person!
+4. June 2022: Received ISCA 2022 travel grant and attended ISCA in person!
-2. June 2022: Joined Nvidia Unified Virtual Memory Team as an Intern - Working on some exciting research!
+5. June 2022: Joined Nvidia Unified Virtual Memory Team as an Intern - Working on some exciting research!
 Stay tuned for more.
-3. May 2022: Received M.Phil Computer Science.
-4. April 2022 : Served on Ackerman Faculty Award Review Committee.
-5. December 2021: Completed Qualifier Exam.